Online CME Courses

 Just because images are freely available online doesn’t mean they are not copyrighted.

-CME on OPENPediatrics does NOT qualify for Fair Use due to the fact that it is a commercial product distributed to an external audience.
+Online enduring courses do NOT qualify for Fair Use due to the fact that they are commercial products distributed to an external audience.

 Images incorporated in a presentation that is published online for a fee may – or may not – be subject to copyright.
 There are several considerations for determining whether or not an image is subject to copyright, as illustrated by this decision tree.